solargrammars/solargrammars.github.io/_drafts/color-gates.md

 In order to answer those questions, we need a way to quantify the contribution of character and word level representations together.
-Lets say we have two ways to obtain a feature vector for each word.
-The first one: we use a RNN  which learns a character based feature vector from the word, jyust like we did before.
+Lets say we have two ways to obtain a feature vector for each word present in a description.
+The first one: we use a RNN  which learns a character based feature vector from the word, just like we did before.
 The second one:
 we directly query a source of pretrained vectors, such as Word2vec or Glove.
-Which one contributes more to minimize the loss, lets say, expressed as the MSE between the generated color and the ground truth?
+In this setting, which one contributes then most to minimize the loss, lets say, expressed as the MSE between the generated color and the ground truth?
+What type of combination is the optimal ?

 Fortunately, there has been quite interesting research on the interplay between character and  word level